Joining us: FAQs

-The number of rehearsals may depend on the repertoire being tackled and also people’s availability/preference but on average there will be four rehearsals for each concert.
+The number of rehearsals will depend on the repertoire being tackled and also people’s availability/preference but on average there will be four rehearsals for each concert.
 We’re definitely willing to adapt to attract the best players.

-When are rehearsals be?
+Where are rehearsals held?

 Where do you get your conductors from?